seductivegeese/new-grad-guide/README.md

 ### 🛂 An aside on visas

 No matter where you go and where you live, you need the appropriate visas or citizenship to work in that country.
-If you have American or dual citizenship, feel free to skip this part as you should be covered!
+If you have American or dual citizenship/green card, feel free to skip this part as you should be covered!

 Now for the rest of us, generally speaking you are not allowed to moonlight or do freelance work on a TN or H1-B visa as these visas only authorize you to work for a given employer over a specific time frame.